Proposed Revisions to 304.1 - Continuing Education; Credit Programs

 responsibilities and equal division of finances by co-sponsoring institutions.
 The institution with the

-designation will control the assignment of responsibilities; the other
+role and scope designation will control the assignment of responsibilities; the other

 institution has the option of accepting or rejecting those terms.